alexlaverty/alexlaverty.github.io_20220810/_posts/2022-05-06-Cronometer-and-the-Australian-Food-Composition-Database.md

 * Type the word screenshot.
 ```

-So if you wanted a super nutrient dense meal plan for very few calories this is one way to approach it.
+So if you wanted a super nutrient dense healhty meal plan this is one way to approach it from a data driven perspective.

 For future improvements I would like to try scraping this nutritional database and then passing the foods into these machine learning algorithms to optimize the amounts of each ingredient :